datagovuk/dgu-vagrant-puppet/README.md

 ## Puppet warnings

-These messages will be seen during provisioning with Puppet, and are harmless:
+These messages may be seen during provisioning with Puppet, and are harmless:

     warning: Could not retrieve fact fqdn
     stdin: is not a tty